mawroos/kids-math-challenger/README.md

 - **Real-time Feedback**: Instant visual feedback with checkmarks for correct answers and X marks for incorrect ones
 - **Timer**: Track how long it takes to complete your quiz
 - **Cancel Quiz**: Option to cancel and restart at any time

+## Setup Modes

+### Standard Mode
+- Set global number ranges that apply to all selected operations
+- Simple and quick setup for general practice

+### Custom Mode
+- Configure unique number ranges for each operation
+- Perfect for targeted practice or mixed difficulty levels
+- Example: Easy addition (1-10) with harder multiplication (1-100)

 ## Question Types